 CALL FOR TUTORIALS

-The purpose of a tutorial is to provide CHIIR attendees—including early-career researchers and researchers crossing over from related disciplines—with an opportunity to learn about concepts and techniques related to user-centered aspects of information interaction and information retrieval.
+The purpose of a tutorial is to provide conference attendees, including early-career researchers and researchers crossing over from related disciplines, with an opportunity to learn about concepts and techniques for research on user-centred aspects of information interaction and information retrieval.
+Tutorials also serve as a venue to share presenters’ expertise with the global community of user-centred information retrieval researchers and practitioners.
+Tutorials should focus on a specific topic presented within the context of CHIIR-related research.
+Example topic areas include, but are not limited to:

 Important Dates

-• Tutorial Submission: October 8th, 2025 (AoE)
+• Tutorials Submission: October 8th, 2025 (AoE)

 • Notification: December 10th, 2025

-• Conference: March 22–26, 2026
+• Conference: March 22 – 26, 2026

 Submission Instructions